trbehera/docs/docs/fdo/fdo-client-sdk-porting-guide.md

 *Parameters*
 `url:` NULL terminated string like “192.168.0.1” or “example@noname.com”
-`ip_list:` Refer sdo_ip_address_t for the structure declaration.
+`ip_list:` Refer fdo_ip_address_t for the structure declaration.
 The usage of this structure is as follows:
 - `length:` The value should be 4 for IPv4 and 16 for IPv6 addresses
 - `addr:` specifies the IP address in network byte order